thirtysevennorth/domesticlight_public/DL_client/Readme.md

 # INITIAL USER SETUP NOTES
 # ADHOC MODE / WIFI Config.
   1) press and hold Button 1 (Left Button), while pressing and releasing Button 2/  RESET Button (Right Button).
-  2)  release Button 1 - the device will boot into "ADHOC MODE"
+  2) wait 5 seconds or until you see "entering adhoc mode" in the serial monitor. then release Button 1
   3) on a computer or phone look for the WIFI Network "DomesticLight".
   4) Connect to it via wifi, and then using a browser go to http://192.168.4.1.
   5) Enter the following :
      * your local WIFI network SSID, and its password.
      * You can also optionally configure local OSC transmission of the data. press "submit", wait a few seconds and reset the device